Chronic Pain Therapy

 The medical perspective often ignores the mind-body connection and the role the brain plays in perceiving pain.
 Without considering this important piece of the puzzle, we are unable to conquer persistent pain effectively.
 We continue to suffer.

 When you’ve exhausted all medical options, it’s common to feel like you are resigned to live with chronic pain.
 Fortunately, chronic pain therapy can offer you another option.
+In our practice, we use a new technique called pain reprocessing therapy or PRT.
+PRT has been clinically proven to be effective and in a randomized controlled trial, 98% of participants had at least some improvement.
 It’s possible to find relief from pain when you release the fear that’s associated with it and learn how to make the pain more manageable.

 Chronic Pain Therapy Can Show You How to Get Relief